Do you have to apply for a Visitor Visa?

 If you are from one of the visa waiver countries listed below you will be granted an electronic three months visitor visa once you have landed.
 You will not have to apply for a visitor visa before you arrive in New Zealand:

-If you are required to apply for a visitor visa, because your country is not listed as a visa waiver country, you will have to comply with heath, character and financial requirements.
+If you are required to apply for a visitor visa, because your country is not listed as a visa waiver country, you will have to comply with health, character and financial requirements.

 If you want to extend your stay you will have to apply for an extension of your visitor visa.